Why is my garbage disposal overflowing

 When should I call a plumber for a garbage disposal issue?

-If your attempts to unclog the disposal don't work, or if you suspect a more serious problem like a broken motor or electrical issue, it's best to call a professional plumber.
+If you're unable to clear the clog yourself or the disposal is damaged, it's best to call a professional plumber.
 They have the tools and expertise to properly diagnose and fix the problem.

 Connect with certified professionals in your area